statbid/shopping-feed-analyzer/README.md

   - Promotional text
   - HTML entities

+### Search Terms Analysis

+- **Attribute-Based Generation**:
+  - Smart attribute combination
+  - Category-aware term creation
+  - Pattern identification

+- **Description-Based Extraction**:
+  - Natural language processing
+  - Relevant phrase extraction
+  - Product context awareness

+- **Search Metrics**:
+  - Monthly search volume
+  - Competition analysis
+  - Bid range estimation
+  - Historical data tracking

 ## Contributing

 We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests to help improve this tool.
+Please submit issues, feature requests, or pull requests to help improve this tool.
 Together, we can build a solution that provides even greater value for the e-commerce and digital marketing community.

 ## License

-This project is licensed under the Apache License 2.0, which means you are free to use, modify, and distribute the code with attribution.
+This project is licensed under the Apache License 2.0.
 For more details, please refer to the [LICENSE](LICENSE) file in this repository.